Royal Society for Public Health

 Royal Society for Public Health (RSPH) is an independent, multi-disciplinary charity concerned with the improvement of the public's health.

-RSPH's Chief Executive is William Roberts, while its current president is Professor Lord Patel of Bradford; current vice presidents are Natasha Kaplinsky OBE, Professor Bola Owolabi and Michael Sheen OBE.
+RSPH's Chief Executive is William Roberts, while its current president is Professor Kamlesh Patel, Baron Patel of Bradford; current vice presidents are Natasha Kaplinsky, Professor Bola Owolabi and Michael Sheen.
 It has a Royal Charter, and is governed by a Council of Trustees, all of whom are RSPH members.